Pigmentation: Dark Spots and Uneven Skin Tone

 What Causes Pigmentation?

-Skin pigmentation issues arise when melanin, the pigment responsible for skin colour, becomes unevenly distributed, leading to dark spots or patches on the skin.
+Skin pigmentation issues arise when melanin, the pigment responsible for skin colour, becomes unevenly distributed, leading to dark spots, sunspots, or patches on the skin.
 Various factors contribute to this imbalance:

-Sun Exposure: Prolonged exposure to ultraviolet (UV) radiation triggers the overproduction of melanin.
-This is the body’s natural defence against UV damage but often leads to hyperpigmentation, such as sunspots or melasma, particularly on sun-exposed areas like the face, hands, and shoulders.
+Sun Exposure: Prolonged exposure to ultraviolet (UV) radiation can trigger increased melanin production.
+This is a protective skin response but may lead to hyperpigmentation, such as sunspots or melasma, particularly on sun-exposed areas like the face, hands, and shoulders, including during Hobart’s high-UV months.

-Hormonal Changes: Hormonal fluctuations, especially during pregnancy, menopause, or with the use of oral contraceptives, can cause pigmentation disorders like melasma.
-Hormones can increase the skin’s sensitivity to sunlight, exacerbating dark spots.
+Hormonal Changes: Hormonal fluctuations, especially during pregnancy, menopause, or with the use of hormonal contraception, can be linked with pigmentation patterns like melasma.
+Hormones can increase the skin’s sensitivity to sunlight, which can worsen dark spots.

 Inflammation and Skin Trauma: Post-inflammatory hyperpigmentation (PIH) occurs after the skin heals from injury, such as acne, burns, or cuts.
-The skin responds by producing excess melanin, leaving dark patches that may persist long after the injury heals.
+The skin responds by producing excess melanin, leaving dark patches that may persist long after the injury heals, particularly if UV exposure continues.

-Aging: As the skin ages, its ability to distribute melanin evenly diminishes.
-This results in age spots or liver spots, which are most common in people over the age of 40.
+Ageing: As the skin ages, its ability to distribute melanin evenly can diminish.
+This can contribute to age spots, sometimes called liver spots, which are more common with cumulative sun exposure and over time.

 Genetics: Some individuals are genetically predisposed to pigmentation issues, such as freckles or melasma, making them more susceptible to developing these conditions.